§1 GAME RULES

 - FIELD SIZE: Playfield is half of a large field

-- TARGET SIZE: size 5 x 2 meters
+- GOAL SIZE: size 5 x 2 meters

 - PENALTY KICK: The penalty kick is taken 8 meters from the goal

-- FREE KICK: All free kicks / kicks are direct and may therefore be scored.
-Distance 5 meters.
+– FREE KICK: All free kicks/kick-offs are direct and may therefore be scored out.
+Distance opponent/taker 5 meters.